 - Attending The American Inns of Court in your region for their monthly events

-- Get published or write blogs for law journal and websites
+- Get published or write blogs for law journals and websites

 - Interview an attorney about a compelling case or area of expertise;

 - Participation in Toastmasters to improve public speaking abilities

 - Attending bar-sponsored continuing legal education (CLE) programs to meet local attorneys practicing in areas of interest

 Associate Attorney Career Summary

 Hiring managers that have large numbers of Associate Attorney resumes to screen often will review only the career summaries to make a decision on which candidates to invite for interviews.
 Keep your career summary concise and to the point with the most relevant information first to spark their interest immediately